Costa da Mina: Etymology

-Mina (Portuguese: mine) in Costa da Mina refers to gold mining, and was used in the term A Mina (Portuguese: the mine) around 1471 to denote the coastal Ghanian town of Shama and the surrounding area where the Portuguese first purchased gold in the region.
-Some time shortly after the Portuguese erected the São Jorge da Mina castle 30 km away in the Ghanian village of Edina in 1482, the term Mina came to refer primarily to the village.
+Mina (Portuguese: mine) in Costa da Mina refers to gold mining, and was used in the term A Mina (Portuguese: the mine) around 1471 to denote the coastal Ghanaian town of Shama and the surrounding area where the Portuguese first purchased gold in the region.
+Some time shortly after the Portuguese erected the São Jorge da Mina castle 30 km away in the Ghanaian village of Edina in 1482, the term Mina came to refer primarily to the village.
 The village is now known as Elmina.

 Legacy

 The term Mina is presently preserved in West Africa in the name of the Ghanaian town of Elmina and the Gen language, a language spoken in coastal Togo that is also known as Mina.
 The term is also present in Tambor de Mina, an Afro-Brazilian religion in Northern and Northeastern Brazil, and the Casa das Minas, a temple of the aforementioned religion.

 The term Mina was sometimes used during the Atlantic slave trade as an ethnicity to refer to enslaved people who were either descendants of those sent from the Costa da Mina or were themselves transported from there.
 These enslaved Africans and their descendants in countries like Brazil, Cuba, and the United States would also be known as the Mina or were said to belong to the Mina people.